emperorofmars/stf-unity/readme.md

 - Create more addon applier classes.
 For example one to set specific blendshapes on the target asset.
 - Generally refine the entire user experience of using STF.
 Build better inspectors for components and resources.
 - Potentially consolidate the various hot loadable components.
 Animation path translation for example could become the concern of the appropriate component's or resource's loader.
 - Build a UI for MTF materials.
 It should make it easy to add properties and generate Unity materials for whatever shader is selected.
+Maybe make MTF its own exportable file-format as well!

 ## Some Background and Motivation
 VR Avatars are currently distributed as packages for game-engines, specifically Unity.
 This is an issue as end users have a hard time using professional tools.
 Additionally, Unity is not a character-editor, it's a tool with which a character-editor application can be created.